satandyh/-trivy-plugin-explicit-dependency/README.md

 # trivy-plugin-explicit-dependency
-A [Trivy](https://github.com/aquasecurity/trivy) plugin that scans the filesystem and leaves only explicit dependency packages
+A [Trivy](https://github.com/aquasecurity/trivy) plugin that scans the filesystem and skips all packages except for explicitly specified dependencies.

+Inside You will find 2 versions:

+- rust (by default)
+- bash

+If You want to use bash version - You need just copy `trivy-explicit-dependency_shell` to ~/.trivy/

 ## Requirements